EUBIToken/OpenCEX_client/listing.md

 Coin/Token/Asset Listing
+    Interested in listing your project?
     There are a few requirements and a small burn fee.
-Interested in listing your project?

   Jessie Lesbian Cryptocurrency Exchange is happy to accept up and coming projects.
 Unlike many exchanges, we do not rely heavily on huge listing fees.
-As a result, we would more look into project behind the coin/token/asset rather than the foward budget of the project team</p>
+As a result, we would more look into project behind the coin/token/asset rather than the foward budget of the project team
 In order to qualify the requirements must be met PRIOR to sending listing fees.
 Do NOT send fees without acceptance</p>

-    Must meet requirements in list and have also proper listing fee.
+  <p>  Must meet requirements in list and have also proper listing fee.

-	Upon acceptance you will be given an address which to send funds.</p>
+	Upon acceptance you will be given an address which to send funds.
+        100% of funds will be burned</p>
-Have an article prepared for the coin/token data (blog) page</p>
-Your article will be your presentation to the world, try to make it shine</p>
-Please note: we do not intend to 'trash' your project.
+Have an article prepared for the coin/token data (blog) page Your article will be your presentation to the world, try to make it shine Please note: we do not intend to 'trash' your project.
 If you receive a low rating...you are not only welcome but encouraged to work harder and be inspired to get better.
 After a period of "training" you are allowed to resubmit <3